slatedocs/slate/source/includes/_reference.md

 ### Free Trial

-We offer a no-risk, fully featured, free 14-day trial.
-Enter a credit or debit card to begin your subscription.
+We offer a no risk, fully featured, free trial.
+Enter a credit or debit card anytime to continue using Scout APM after the end of your trial.

 ### Billing Date

 Your first bill is 30 days after your signup date.

 ### Subscription Style

-You can choose the subscription style that makes sense for your organization.
-We offer two subscription styles:

-#### Per-Server

-__This is the default approach__.
-You are billed for the number of servers that are actively reporting on your billing date.

 #### Per-Request

-If you have a smaller application or have many smaller instances or Docker containers per-request billing may make more sense.
-Volume discounts are automatically applied as your application handles more throughput.
+We currently offer three transaction-based [pricing plans](https://scoutapm.com/info/pricing).
+Custom plans are available for higher transaction volume.
 Contact [support@scoutapm.com](mailto:support@scoutapm.com) for pricing options.

 ## Replacing New Relic